I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - Keep: What went well, effective approaches, things to continue

-- Problem: Issues, problems, what didn't work, barriers
+- Problem: Issues, problems, what didn't go well, barriers

 - Try: Things to try next month, improvements, new approaches

-- Total tasks: Count all unique tasks (completed, in progress, not started, under review, cancelled) after deduplication
+- Total tasks: Count all unique tasks (completed, in progress, not started, in review, cancelled) without duplicates

 - Completed tasks: Count unique tasks with [x] mark